CONABIO/madmex-antares-workshop/standalone/classifications/landsat/mac_windows/instructions.md

 #Requirements:

-* We need an installation of docker-machine in the system : https://docs.docker.com/machine/
+* We need an installation of docker tools in the system : https://www.docker.com/products/docker-toolbox that includes the client docker and docker-machine.

 * An installation of virtualbox in the system: https://www.virtualbox.org/